dineshkummarc/atlassian-presentation/README.md

 Framework named Lightbox2 by LOKESH DHAKAR, Header-Footer Design Framework named CSS-PSEUDO-ELEMENTS by ADOBE SYSTEMS and image Slider framework named Slicebox.

 Todo :-
-1. images should show up in an overlay
-2. video added should show the whole of the process (working of confluence, crucible, jira etc)
+1. video added should show the whole of the process (working of confluence, crucible, jira etc)
-3. addition of features for the perticular type in the form of text and image overlay.
+2. addition of features for the perticular type in the form of text and image overlay.

 ## Some thing more about Framework # CSS-PSEUDO-ELEMENTS